rabbytesoftware/quiver/README.md

 ## Contributing

-Watcher is open-source, and we welcome contributions from the community!
+Quiver is open-source, and we welcome contributions from the community!
 Whether you're interested in developing packages, improving the core app, or helping with documentation, we'd love to have you on board.

 ---

 ## License

-Watcher is licensed under the [GPL-3.0](LICENSE).
+Quiver is licensed under the [GPL-3.0](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.

 ---